BIOLOGY FOR LIFE

 For example:

-• There is a significant difference between the numbers rolled on the die; the differences seen between numbers are likely not due to chance or sampling error.
+• There is a significant difference between the phenotypes of the offspring as expected by the Punnett grid and the observed phenotypes in the offspring; the differences seen between observed and expected numbers are likely not due to chance or sampling error.

 How to Calculate a Chi-Square Goodness of Fit